Vitoria-Gasteiz tram: Lines

 The network comprises two unnumbered lines, running from Ibaiondo to Salburua and from Abetxuko to Unibertsitatea.
 Both lines share a common trunk in the city center before branching towards the outskirts (roughly on an "X" shape).
 On weekdays, the first departure from Ibaiondo is at 6:00, from Unibertsitatea at 6:26, from Abetxuko at 6:06 and from Florida at 6:26.
 Trams run every 15 minutes during the day on each line, and every 7.5 minutes on their shared stretch.
 The last departure from Ibaiondo is at 22:45, from Unibertsitatea at 23:11, from Abetxuko at 22:34 and from Florida at 23:06.
 Weekend service has shorter hours of operation.

 The two lines are not numbered.
 Instead, each terminus is given a color and a number of dots: Unibertsitatea red-1, Ibaiondo green-2, Abetxuko white-3 and Salburua purple-4.
 The indicators (called Minutran) mounted on top of the shelters show the time remaining for the next departures together with the number of dots and color corresponding to their destinations.

+There are upcoming plans of expanding the tram service to the areas of Zabalgana and Júndiz, but there is no information about the line's color or the amount of dots, like the three green dots in Ibaiondo's line.